-- 1. This Code of Conduct applies to all Members of Council and local boards (hereinafter referred to as "members" or "Members of Council"). - 2.
+- 1.1.
+This Code of Conduct is established in accordance with section 223.2 of the Municipal Act, 2001 and applies to all Members of Council and local boards (hereinafter referred to as "Members" or "Members of Council"). - 1.2.
 Advisory Committees appointed by Council are largely comprised of citizen volunteers from the Town of Fort Erie who lend expertise, advice and make recommendations.
-The provisions outlined herein shall not apply to Advisory Committees, however, it is important to provide for Standards of Conduct.
-Accordingly, the conduct of Advisory Committee members shall be governed by the provisions of the Advisory Committee Standards of Conduct annexed hereto as Appendix "A".
-The Council Code of Conduct shall serve as a guide for Advisory Committee members.
+The provisions outlined herein shall not apply to Advisory Committees that are not local boards.
+It is however important to provide for Standards of Conduct.
+Accordingly, the conduct of Advisory Committee Members shall be governed by the provisions of the Advisory Committee Standards of Conduct annexed hereto as Appendix "A".